Detecting Planted Partition in Sparse Multi-Layer Networks: Belief Propagation and Approximate MAP Estimation

 Here,

-Further, for all $i \in [n]$, $\partial_\ell i$ is the neighborhood of $i$ in the $\ell$-th network.
-This linearized BP is obtained by linearizing the belief propagation update equations around a certain `zero information' fixed point as in \cite{ContBlockMod}.
+Further, for all $i \in [n]$, $\partial_r i$ is the neighborhood of $i$ in the $r$-th network.
 We consider the following estimate of $\bm \sigma$ denoted by $\widehat{\bm \sigma}$ which closely approximates the MAP estimate.
 We run the algorithm for $T_{\max}$ many iterations and estimate the $i$-th node label by,

+\revsag{The intuitive explanation behind using this estimate is as follows: The messages $\eta^{t}_{i}$ approximates the posterior log-odds of $\sigma_i$ given the networks and $\bm B$.
+In other words,